ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 The *component tree* is composed of three types of components:

+- A :glossdef:`root element` :rawhtml:`<a href="../glossary.html#glossary-root"><i class="fa fa-tiny fa-question-circle"></i></a>`,
-- A :ref:`Root element <glossary_root>`, which holds a captured screen to serve as a basis for visually recognizing parts of the screen.
+  which holds a captured screen to serve as a basis for visually recognizing parts of the screen.
+- :glossdef:`Groups` :rawhtml:`<a href="../glossary.html#glossary-group"><i class="fa fa-tiny fa-question-circle"></i></a>`,
-- :ref:`Groups <glossary_group>`, which indicate the principal component that needs to be recognized.
-A maximum of three groups can be created per :ref:`object <glossary_test_case_object>`.
+  which indicate the principal component that needs to be recognized.
+A maximum of three groups can be created per :glossdef:`test case object` :rawhtml:`<a href="../glossary.html#glossary-test-case-object"><i class="fa fa-tiny fa-question-circle"></i></a>`.
+- :glossdef:`Components` :rawhtml:`<a href="../glossary.html#glossary-component"><i class="fa fa-tiny fa-question-circle"></i></a>`
-- :ref:`Components <glossary_component>` are the additional areas that can be used to confirm what is being recognized (especially when there are multiple similar target objects), such as a text label next to a button, or when the action can be on a separate GUI object, like a slider.
+  are the additional areas that can be used to confirm what is being recognized (especially when there are multiple similar target objects), such as a text label next to a button, or when the action can be on a separate GUI object, like a slider.
 A maximum of four components can be assigned to each group.